 First, let us consider how incident response is presently conducted.
 Initially, events get coughed out of our systems, these alerts carry various pieces of information, and based on those variables, responders determine whether action should be taken.
 This seems pretty straightforward.

 However, it is important to note that this process of decision making is a highly manual process.
 When we look closely at the process, we’ll find countless links in the decision chain that require an analyst and data scientist to “stitch” together each data element.
-I spoke about this in our 2017 Outlook.

 But if organizations are to become knowledge-driven, it requires automating that stitching work and appropriating the decision aspects to humans.
 There are three essential qualities involved to automate stitching: